imsorx/blog/boosting-terminal.md

-# ✨Enhancing Windows Terminal experience
+# Boosting Windows Terminal experience

 If you are using Windows and Linux both for development, wouldn't it be nice to have same terminal experience like Linux terminal (which allows with tons of configurations 😁) without need of installing a new [Terminal](https://www.puttygen.com/windows-terminal-emulators).